yanarchy/reactorPrep/README.md

 git push origin [NAME OF YOUR BRANCH]
 ```
 So if I have a branch named gh-pages, I would go ```git push origin gh-pages```.

+### OMG I want to know more!!!!
+Git is awesome!!!!
+Here are a bunch of good links and tutorials:

+* [CodeSchool's Git Tutorial](https://try.github.io/levels/1/challenges/1) - I haven't used this so I can't tell you much about it except that it's popular.
+There may be a paywall at some point.
+* [Udemy's Git Tutorial](https://blog.udemy.com/git-tutorial-a-comprehensive-guide/) - This is pretty dry.
+It reads like an encyclopedia.
+I would use this as a reference if you're not satisfied with explanations given by these other links.
+Will require focused reading though.
+Boo.
+* [Git Immersion](http://gitimmersion.com/) - Going through this was a mandatory part of my Hack Reactor pre-course work.
+It can be a bit frustrating.
+* [Git - The Simple Guide](http://rogerdudler.github.io/git-guide/) - This is like the opposite of Udemy's tutorial.
+Big letters, quick summaries.
+However, doesn't dive deep into details.